Traditions at table: what to eat and try out - Visit Pistoia

 2. Il carcerato – The prisoner

 A soup prepared with stale bread, veal offal and grated cheese.
-This dish goes back a long way in the history of Pistoia’s cooking and is called ‘the prisoner’ because it used to be served in the Santa Caterina in Brana prison, which stood right next to the town’s slaughterhouse and consequently, the dish was prepared with its cheap, waste, leftover scraps.
+This dish goes back a long way in the history of Pistoia’s cooking and maybe is called ‘the prisoner’ because it used to be served in the prison of the city, which stood right next to the town’s slaughterhouse and consequently, the dish was prepared with its cheap, waste, leftover scraps.
+It may be an unusual dish, but it is undoubtedly a very unusual and delicious one.

 3. Castagnaccio (chestnut cake), necci (a galette made with chestnut flour), fritters and sweet polenta